thomas-mauran/chess-tui/website/blog/2025-12-13-lichess-integration-deep-dive.md

 This was unacceptable for a chess application where timely move updates are critical.
 A 60-second delay could mean missing your opponent's move entirely, especially in time-critical situations.

-### Our Solution: Intelligent Polling
+### Our Solution: Continuous Polling

-To work around this limitation, we implemented a hybrid approach that combines both streaming and polling:
+To work around this limitation, we implemented a continuous polling system that provides reliable move detection:

 #### 1. **Polling Thread (Primary Method)**

 We spawn a dedicated polling thread that:
 - Polls the game state **every 3 seconds** using `/api/stream/game/{id}`
 - Compares the `turns` count and `lastMove` field to detect new moves
-- Skips polling when it's the player's turn (to avoid unnecessary API calls)
+- **Polls continuously** even when it's the player's turn, to detect moves made on the Lichess website
-- Resumes polling immediately after the player makes a move
+- Uses the public stream endpoint, reading the first line (gameFull event) and closing the connection

 ```rust
 // Poll every 3 seconds to avoid the 3-60 second delay in the stream
 std::thread::sleep(std::time::Duration::from_secs(3));
 ```

-#### 2. **Turn Detection Logic**
+#### 2. **Initial Game State Setup**

-The polling system includes sophisticated logic to determine whose turn it is:
+When joining an ongoing game, we:

-- Parses the FEN (Forsyth-Edwards Notation) to determine the active color
+- Fetch the current board state using FEN (Forsyth-Edwards Notation) from the game state
-- Checks the `player` field in the game state
+- Immediately fetch the turn count and last move to display the current position
-- Skips polling cycles when it's the player's turn
+- Set up the board position directly from FEN, ensuring accurate state representation
-- Automatically resumes when the player makes a move (via a signal channel)
+- Display the last move immediately (highlighted in green) without waiting for the first poll

-This optimization reduces unnecessary API calls while ensuring we catch opponent moves as quickly as possible.
+This ensures that when you join a game in progress, you see the exact current board state right away.

-#### 3. **Streaming Thread (Secondary Method)**
+#### 3. **Simplified Architecture**

-We also maintain a streaming connection as a backup:
+We've simplified the system by:
-- Provides game status updates (checkmate, draw, resignation)
+- **Removing the streaming thread** - relying solely on polling for all updates
-- Handles initial game state when joining an ongoing game
+- Using FEN-based board setup instead of trying to reconstruct move history
-- Acts as a fallback if polling fails
+- Fetching game state information directly from the stream endpoint when needed

 ### The Struggles We Faced